Updated May 23, 2023

 It can take up to three days for Google to publish changes you make to your listings, so you may not see data in Google Analytics right away.

-Why Some Google My Business Performance Metrics Are Unreliable
+Why Some Google Business Profile Performance Metrics Are Unreliable

 However, while some of this data can be incredibly helpful in evaluating your listing, there are various numbers that, according to other local SEO experts, should be ignored.

-Not to mention, the GMB interface does not give data on conversions, which is one of the most important metrics you should be focusing on as a business owner!
+Not to mention, the GBP interface does not give data on conversions, which is one of the most important metrics you should be focusing on as a business owner!